Bitrix24 Helpdesk

 Analyze an SQL query

 2. Add parameters and run the query.
-Add the copied parameters to the query: SELECT bi_explain_query('20250319_081208_80250_xqccc', '2025-03-19 08:12:09.418'); and execute it.
-For convenient analysis, copy the result to the clipboard and open it in any text editor.
+Add the copied values to the query: SELECT bi_explain_query('20250319_081208_80250_xqccc', '2025-03-19 08:12:09.418');.
+Then run it.
+For easier review, copy the result and open it in a text editor.

 Column name Description